Delestroyer20/Roblox-TTT-Core-Systems/README.md

 # Tactical TTT Framework (Roblox/Luau)

 This repository contains the core logic and systems for a "Trouble in Terrorist Town" (TTT) remake developed within Roblox Studio using **Luau**.
 The project focuses on complex state management, server-side authority, and modular gameplay systems.
+Note: As this is a personal learning project, some comments and variables are still in German.
+I am currently transitioning my workflow to full English documentation.

 ## 🚀 Key Features